microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

      > This command will fail if there is already an instance of TensorBoard running.
 If you see an error complaining that port 6006 is already in use, use a ```pkill -f "tensorboard"``` command to kill it.
 Then execute the ```tensorboard``` command again.

-1. Switch back to the original terminal window and execute the following commands to start the transfer-learning process — that is, to train the model with the images you downloaded earlier:
+1. Switch back to the original terminal window and execute the following commands to start the transfer-learning process — that is, to train the model with the images you downloaded earlier. **Tip**: You can copy these commands to the clipboard, and then use **Shift+Ins** to paste them into the terminal window.

       ```bash
       IMAGE_SIZE=224;